top of page

 Going through all visible surfaces for immediate elimination or storage of items

-Create a clothes bin for your closet for items you are thinking about getting rid of
+Create a clothes bin for your closet for items you are thinking about getting rid of.
+Wait 3 months and go through that bin.
+Do you still want to let that clothing item go?
+If so, take the whole bin to your donation station of choice.

 Working through the hard items